Domitian II: Numismatic evidence

-The design of the Chalgrove coin, the Region of Vidin (Bulgaria) coin and its Les Cléons counterpart is typical of others struck under the Gallic Empire.
-This suggests that it was struck by the mint (or mints) which serviced that regime – at Trier in the province of Gallia Belgica or Cologne in Germania Inferior – or, at least, from a die produced by artisans who were strongly influenced the design-ethos of those mints.
+Judging by their refined design, the coins were probably struck at the chief mint of the Gallic Empire – at Trier in the province of Gallia Belgica or Cologne in Germania Inferior – or, at least, from a die produced by artisans who were strongly influenced by those coins.
 It also suggests that the date of the coin was prior to 274 when the Emperor Aurelian suppressed the Gallic regime.

 Literary sources

 There are only two literary references for Domitianus's existence, neither of which names him as an emperor: